Vertix® Systems. Engineered for life

 A workmanship guarantee is available from the installer and Vertix Systems recommends customers asking for an insurance backed guarantee.
 Alternatively, you can get a latent defect insurance policy for the whole building.
 NHBC or Premier are providers of such insurance policies.

-What is the Colour Range for Vertix EasySeam Roof and Wall Cladding Systems?
+What is the Colour Range for EasySeam® Roof and Wall Cladding Systems?

 This depends on the material source.

-Vertix Systems can supply Tata Steel Colorcoat HPS200 Ultra® in Anthracite Matt and Colorcoat Prisma® in Anthracite, coupled with a choice of colours from the standard colour card available on request.
+Vertix Systems can supply Tata Steel Colorcoat Prisma® in in Anthracite, Black, Slate Grey, Helios, Ephyra, Ariana, Sirius Matt, Orion Matt and Seren Copper with other colours from the standard range available on request.
+Colorcoat HPS200 Ultra® is available in Anthracite Matt with a choice of colours from the standard colour card available on request.

 Vertix Systems can supply SSAB GreenCoat® Pural BT in Slate Grey Matt, Stone Grey Matt and Nordic Black.
 A choice of alternative colours from the standard colour card are available on request.

-You can find Colorcoat HPS200 Ultra® and Colorcoat Prisma® and GreenCoat® Pural colour cards on our downloads page.
+You can find Colorcoat Prisma®, Colorcoat HPS200 Ultra® and GreenCoat® Pural colour cards on our downloads page

-Can you fit the EasySeam® Standing Seam Roof System in high wind areas?
+Can you fit EasySeam® Standing Seam Roof System in high wind areas?

 You can find more information about wind loads and pull-out rates in the Vertix EasySeam Roof System Technical guide which is on our downloads page.